-The Workforce Development Center collaborates with organizations to assess their training needs and provide high-quality customized credit, non-credit and certificate courses and programs, which can be delivered at MCC or on site at your place of business.
+The Workforce Development Center collaborates with organizations to assess their training needs and provide high-quality customized credit, certificate and credential courses and programs, which can be delivered at MCC or on site at your place of business.
 For more info about corporate and customized training, call (603) 206-8160.
 Programs include, but are not limited to: